gsempe/gsempe.github.io/content/post/create-html-element-with-vanilla-javascript.md

 ---
-description: "A tiny helper function to create HTML elements in Javascript"
+description: "A tiny helper function to create HTML elements in JavaScript"
 keywords:
   - javascript
   - js